WestpacCXTeam/GUI-source/_text-styling/README.md

 ### Release History

-* v1.0.1 - Being all accessible means we highlight links when they are focused for better readablitity.
+* v1.0.1 - Being all accessible means we highlight links when they are focused for better readability.
 We still do it but now only for keyboard users.
 	We also added styling for text selection.
-Now more trendy and more brandy.
+Now more trendy, more brandy.
 * v1.0.0 - Initial port

 **[⬆ back to top](#content)**